c00lgat/OBSIDIAN/Basic Command Syntax.md

 `echo "" | cat file.txt - kovitz.txt` (The - is standard input, first is cats the file.txt, waits for standard input which is the "" that we entered and then goes on to display the kovitz.txt)

-`uptime` - shows the uptime of the machine or in other words, how long the system has been up since the last boot.
+`uptime` - shows the uptime of the machine or in other words, how long the system has been up since the last boot. `uptime -p to display the uptime of the system in an easily readable format.

 `whoami` = Prints out the name of the user.